 What Is the Property Tax Rate in Kansas City, Missouri?

-In Kansas City, there is no single fixed property tax rate.
-It’s the total of levies imposed by numerous bodies, including cities, counties, school districts, and special tax districts.
+In Kansas City, there isn’t a single fixed property tax rate.
+It’s the total of levies imposed by multiple bodies, including cities, counties, school districts, and special tax districts.
 Each of these has the authority to impose taxes, which are added together on your tax statement.

 Kansas City’s property tax levies cover general purpose, health, debt service, and others, totaling around $1.5291 per $100 assessed value.